ZeroDeth/derekkedziora.github.io/files/2016-10-25-email-samples.md

 layout: default
 permalink: "lessons/email-samples"
 ---
-Hello David,
+Hello David,<br>
 I want to consult what would be the best answer on this email.

 Can I ask them to forward my email to manufacturing department?

 Or what kind of servises can I mention in my email to draw their attention.

-Thanks in advance.
+Thanks in advance.<br>
 Sally
 <hr>
 Hi Team!
 Happy Moday!